Mosque fire suspect charged with attempted murders

 Mohammed Abbkr, 28, from Edgbaston in Birmingham, is alleged to have sprayed a substance on to the two victims in the separate incidents.

-An 82-year-old was set alight outside a mosque in Ealing on 27 February.
+A man, 82, was set alight by a mosque in Ealing, west London, on 27 February.

-Mohammed Rayaz, 70, was set on fire and seriously injured in Edgbaston on Monday.
+Mohammed Rayaz, 70, was also set on fire and seriously injured in Edgbaston, Birmingham, on Monday.

-The victim in west London, named locally as Mr Hashi, received hospital treatment for severe burns to his face and arms in the attack.
+The victim in west London, named locally as Mr Hashi, received hospital treatment for severe burns to his face and arms after the attack.

-The suspect engaged the man in conversation as they both left the West London Islamic Centre, said West Midlands Police.
+West Midlands Police said the suspect had engaged the man in conversation as they had both left West London Islamic Centre.

 Members of the mosque described the incidents as "abhorrent and malicious attacks on two elders within our community".

+Mr Hashi was released from hospital the following day and is now recuperating from his injuries, they said.

+"As we commence the blessed month of Ramadan, our thoughts and prayers are with the victims and their families," a spokesperson from West London Islamic Centre said.

-Mr Rayaz remains in a serious but stable condition in hospital following a skin graft operation.
+Mr Rayaz's family said he remained in a serious but stable condition in hospital following a skin graft operation.

+The retired factory worker was sprayed with a substance before his jacket was set on fire near his home in Shenstone Road, a short distance from the Dudley Road mosque he had left.

+Family lawyer Shahbon Hussain said he had got a text message from Mr Rayaz's son moments afterwards.